Coupled cluster theory: Towards an algebraic geometry formulation: Acknowledgements

 \section{Acknowledgements}

 This work was partially supported by the Air Force Office of Scientific Research under award number FA9550-18-1-0095 and by the Simons Targeted Grants in Mathematics and Physical Sciences on Moir\'e Materials Magic (F.M.F.).
-We also thank Prof.~Bernd Sturmfels, and his graduate students Yelena Mandelshtam and Yulia Alexandr as well as Prof. Timo de Wolff and his group for fruitful discussions.
-Last but certainly not least, we wish to acknowledge that this work was predominantly developed during a {\it Research in Pairs} stay at the Oberwolfach Research Institute, and we thank its members for providing the outstanding, unique and inspiring atmosphere.
+We also thank Jan Draisma for his initial comments that have improved the manuscript's accessibility and Prof.~Bernd Sturmfels, and his graduate students Yelena Mandelshtam and Yulia Alexandr as well as Prof. Timo de Wolff and his group for fruitful discussions.
+Last but certainly not least, we wish to acknowledge that this work was predominantly developed during a {\it Research in Pairs} stay at the Oberwolfach Research Institute, and we thank its members for providing an outstanding, unique, and inspiring atmosphere.